ThomasMattDean/nate-td/README.md

 - Investigate reliability of BeautifulSoup and Validators
 - Find a more elegant solution to `remove_quotes`
 - Expand testing of `processing` especially `test_process_url` - use a wider range of source docs
+- Modify processing so it operates a the level of an individual word rather than one string